mprzybylski/mprzybylski/_posts/2023-02-12-bpf-iotrace__Defining_Requirements.md

 ## Time series I/O metrics
 I am thinking of adding time-series file I/O metrics to `bpf-iotrace` as a future enhancement.
 If you have ideas or requests for lightweight ways to record that data, and the specific time series metrics you would like to see included, please [let me know here](https://github.com/mprzybylski/bpf-iotrace/discussions/1).

-# Footnotes
-[^1]: I'm well aware that these aren't the _only_ options for organizing a complex project, and if you have another favorite, let me know [here](https://github.com/mprzybylski/mprzybylski.github.io/discussions/1)
-[^2]: Note that we are _not_ specifying the low-level format for `bpf-iotrace`'s output file(s).
-Since there are no external constraints like a customer requirement or a downstream platform consuming `bpf-iotrace`'s data, we can leave it up to the implementors to select a format that supports the analysis requirements mentioned above.
-If there were customer or consumer constraints, then it would be perfectly appropriate to specify them as requirements.

 # Up next
 [Creating a Build Environment for libbpf-based Programs]({% post_url 2024-05-09-Creating-a-build-environment-for-libbpf-based-programs %})